feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/camera_controls.md

 **Mouse:**
 - **Scroll Wheel Up**: Zoom in (get closer)
 - **Scroll Wheel Down**: Zoom out (see more)
+- **Shift + Scroll Wheel or trackpad scroll**: Move closer or farther at double speed

 **Keyboard:**
 - **Page Up**: Zoom in